mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_transfer_reversal

 Updates the specified reversal by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.This request only accepts metadata and description as arguments.
+Any parameters not provided will be left unchanged.
+This request only accepts metadata and description as arguments.

 <details><summary>Parameters</summary>